yusinto/gatsby.yusinto.github.io/src/posts/2016-06-30-step-four-to-react-routing-with-react-router/index.markdown

 ---
+path: "/step-four-to-react-routing-with-react-router"
+date: "2016-06-30"
+title: "Step 4 to React - Intro to routing with react router"
 published: true
-title: "Step 4 to React: Intro to routing with react router"
-layout: post
-date: 2016-06-30 14:52
-tag:
-- react
-- react router
-- routing
-blog: true
+tags: ["react", "react router", "routing"]
 ---

 I am in LA for holidays!
 Yep, I'm blogging as I am holidaying; I don't know why but I just can't stop thinking about it.